Varanasi

 Dharshan of Lord Hanuman

-Finally after moving some good distance southward towards the place known as Lanka, that was full of jungle, Sri Tulsidasji over took him.
+Finally, after moving some good distance southward towards the place known as Lanka, which was full of jungle, Sri Tulsidasji overtook him.
 And in the firm belief that the person whom he followed was Lord Hanumanji, he got hold of the person's feet and with pranam said "Oh!
-My Lord Hamumathe! so kind of you to have come to give dharshan to me.
+My Lord Hamumathe!
+So kind of you to have come to give darshan to me.
 I would like to see my Lord in his full glory.
-Please have mercy on me to give me dharshan of yourself in your own roopa".
-The leper - none other than Lord Hanumanji - could see the plight of the devotee and composer of Sri Ramayana, and took his original form as Lord Hanumanji.
-On seeing Lord Hanumanji in his own form, Sri Tulsidasji was immensely happy.
-After few minutes of dharshan of his Lord he said "having had your dharshan I am relieved of my next birth.
-Now that I am relieved of the next birth, My Lord kindly help me to have dharshan of Lord Rama during this birth itself".
+Please have mercy on me to give me darshan of yourself in your roopa".
+The leper - none other than Lord Hanumanji - could see the plight of the devotee and composer of Sri Ramayana and took his original form as Lord Hanumanji.
+On seeing Lord Hanumanji in his form, Sri Tulsidasji was immensely happy.
+After a few minutes of darshan of his Lord, he said "Having had your darshan I am relieved of my next birth.
+Now that I am relieved of the next birth, My Lord kindly help me to have darshan of Lord Rama during this birth itself."
 Lord Hanuman smiled at his devotee.
-With His right hand lifted and with His left hand on His heart said "when time is ripe I will call you to Chitrakoot and help make dharshan of our Lord Rama".
+With His right hand lifted and with His left hand on His heart said "When time is ripe I will call you to Chitrakoot and help make darshan of our Lord Rama."

 Swayambhu of Lord Hanuman